JakeMathews/recommendation-engine/README.md

-## Recommendation System for take home interview
+## Recommendation System for a take home interview
-#### Intentionally being vague to prevent searching the solution by other candidates
+#### Intentionally being vague to prevent searching for the solution by other candidates